 Hide any green tape and thicken your wreath where needed with smaller leaves and branches, interweaving the stems and hiding the green tape as much as possible.

 Tie a ribbon or attach fishing wire to suspend your wreath on the front door or a wall within your home.
-We loved seeing the beautiful outcomes of the day hung on our Hang on Piccolo Coat Rack!
+We love placing ours in the hallway on our Hang on Piccolo Coat Rack.